P10911004-NPUST/rice_heat-stress/markdown/EdU_staining.md

 ## Step 1: Labeling

-1. Prepare <b style='color: violet'>incubation medium</b> containing <b style='color: violet'>10 &micro;M Component A</b>;
+1. Prepare <b style='color: violet'>incubation medium</b> containing <b style='color: violet'>10 <i>&micro;</i>M Component A</b>;
 - For example, in a 5 samples scenario, add **100 &micro;L of 10 mM Component A** into 100 mL half-MS medium for the experiment.
 Then, repackage the diluted 10 &micro;M Component A to new falcon tubes, each tube takes around 20 mL for each sample ( make sure the root tips can be fully submerged in the solution).
 2. Incubate the plants in the <b style='color: violet'>incubation medium</b> in the same cultivation condition for <b style='color: violet'>1 ~ 2 hours</b>.
-- Directly immersed the roots in the solution, <b style='color: red'>DO NOT</b> cut the shoot part, the plant should still alive.
+- Directly immersed the roots into the solution, <b style='color: red'>DO NOT</b> cut the shoot part, the plant should still alive.
 The root should be fully submerged into the solution.
 Do not over-pushing the root to avoid roots injury.

 ## Step 2: Fixation